smaroukis/smaroukis.github.io/_posts/2019-10-30-autotransformers.md

 {% include img.html file="five-legged-core.png" caption="A five-legged core construction for a three-phase transformer provides two return paths for zero sequence flux." %}

-The economics of auto's usually results in a turns ratio near 2:1.
+The economics of autos usually results in a turns ratio near 2:1.
 That's why they are used on both Transmission and Distribution levels to tie e.g. 230kV and 115kV together, or 12 and 21kV circuits together.

 An interesting fact is that if you took an existing single phase transformer and turned it into an autotransformer by connecting its primary and secondary windings, you would increase your kVA rating of the transformer.
 This is due to the fact that not all the current needs to flow over both windings.
 Using the ideal transformer equation $$V_2/V_1=N_2/N_1$$ and with $$N_1=N_C+N_S$$ we can solve for the power that is in common winding, $$P_W$$ versus the input and output power, $$P_{IO}$$.